Fetasalyt/TCAMpy/docs/index.rst

 .. code-block:: python

-    M.run_model(animated = False, stats = True)
+    M.run_model(plot = True, animate = False, stats = True)

 This function automatically creates an initial state with a STC in the middle of the field.
 In every cycle, for the duration of the model, it checks the entire area and chooses an action for each tumor cell.
-The output includes multiple plots: a growth plot, a cell number plot and a histogram of the proliferation potentails.
-If the 'stats' parameter is set to true, various statistical properties of the model will be printed about the field and the cells.
-If 'animated' is set to true, the function returns an animation of the growth.
+If 'plot' is set to True, the output includes multiple plots: a growth plot, a cell number plot and a histogram of the proliferation potentails.
+If the 'stats' parameter is set to True, various statistical properties of the model will be printed about the field and the cells.
+If 'animate' is set to True, the function returns an animation of the growth.
 Note that animation does not work while using 'inline' backend.
 You must change the backend first.